The Birth and Naming of Saint John the Baptist; (reverse) Trompe-l'oeil with Painting of The Man of Sorrows

 Bernard van Orley Netherlandish

-This panel once formed the left wing of an altarpiece dedicated to Saint John the Baptist that was commissioned by abbot Jacques Coëne for the Benedictine Abbey Church in Marchiennes, near Tournai.
-It depicts Saint Elizabeth in bed, shortly after giving birth to the newborn saint.
-Zacharias appears at the entrance to her room, carrying a scroll which declares his son’s name will be John.
+This panel once formed the left wing of an altarpiece dedicated to Saint John the Baptist that was commissioned by Abbot Jacques Coëne for the Benedictine Abbey Church in Marchiennes, near Tournai.
+It depicts Saint Elizabeth in bed, shortly after giving birth.
+Zacharias appears at the entrance to her room, carrying a scroll that declares his son’s name will be John.
 The pendant shows the moment after the Baptist’s death, when Salome receives his head on a platter.
-The centerpiece of the triptych, likely a sculpture of the Baptism of Christ, has not survived.
+The abbot’s crozier, or hooked staff, on the marbleized reverse refers to the patron.

 The Birth and Naming of Saint John the Baptist; (reverse) Trompe-l'oeil with Painting of The Man of Sorrows, Bernard van Orley (Netherlandish, Brussels ca. 1492–1541/42 Brussels), Oil on wood